Did you know that one in every 38 employees were apprehended for employee theft in 2015?

 - Being overly protective of their work space

 - Suddenly working late or early hours without adequate reason

 - Adoption of lifestyle that’s above salary level

 If you recognise any of these signs, be sure to handle these suspicions carefully.
 False accusations can not only hurt the relationship between you and your employees but may also land you in legal trouble.

 Cameras allow you to track the activity of employees.
 They also act as a deterrent to theft.

 Be sure to monitor storage rooms, loading areas, dumpsters and POS systems with visible HD security cameras so that you can clearly identify employees and transactions.
 Security cameras can not only deter employee theft but can also help catch the culprit after it happens.

 Be sure to install a security camera system with cloud storage so that you can still access and review your camera footage even if your cameras are compromised.
-Check out how this Cammy customer’s stolen security camera helped track down a thief.

 To catch employees before they act, regularly review security camera footage to determine if there’s any suspicious activity, change passwords regularly and limit access to cameras.